 Getting Control teaches students five different activities to help themselves calm down.

-The following activities can be used as moment of calm in any setting at any time:
+The following activities can be used as moments of calm in any setting at any time:

 - Taking deep breaths